 The high living standard in Switzerland is reflected in the high cost of living.

 The three regions of Switzerland differ greatly in terms of culture and mindset, not just in terms of spoken language.

-In a nutshell, Switzerland is a beautiful country with breathtaking landscapes and impeccable infrastructure.
+Switzerland is a beautiful country with breathtaking landscapes and impeccable infrastructure.
 Outdoors sports enthusiasts will be in heaven here.
 There are hiking and biking routes marked and signaled in the most remote corners of Switzerland.
 From paragliding to light hikes, you’re bound to find some kids of physical activity you’ll love.